 York Region Food Network opened its first community garden in MARKHAM in 1994.
-The Markham garden, currently with 85 individual plots, has continued each summer.
+The Markham Garden was unfortunately sold in 2015 and no longer exists.
 YRFN started the NEWMARKET Community Garden in 1995, and it recently expanded to 85 plots.
 The AURORA Community Garden continues to grow from its’ beginning in 1996, with 56 plots.

 YRFN also acts as a resource for groups interested in starting up new community gardens in York Region.

 Many individuals and community organizations participate in the York Region Food Network Community Garden program.
-Land is made available free of charge by a local family (Markham), the Town of Aurora and the Town of Newmarket.
+Land is made available free of charge by the Town of Aurora and the Town of Newmarket.
 Each municipality partners with York Region Food Network to assist with the general maintenance duties at each garden.